tomdseo/Amadon-Store-Secured/README.md

-Instructions of owner from un-secured Amadon Store
+Instructions of owner from un-secured Amadon Store:

 ## Welcome to Amadon
 There are some serious issues with this code!
 Follow the instructions below to understand what those issues are, and then figure out how to resolve them.